vickydebondi/legal/instaboost.md

 ## Data Collection and Usage
 - No Data Collection: **VeryGood.** does not collect, process, or transmit any user data to external servers.
 All data interactions occur entirely on the user’s local device or within the user’s configured cloud storage solution.

 - User Control: Users have full control over the data they choose to manage using the extension.
-Through the extension’s settings, users can:
-  - Select which domains to include.
-  - View, manage, or delete stored data as needed.

-- Transparency: Any data stored or transferred by the user (e.g., cookies or authentication tokens) remains private and accessible only through the user’s chosen storage setup, such as a Webhook or Google BigQuery.
+- Transparency: Any data stored or transferred by the user (e.g., cookies or authentication tokens) remains private and accessible only through the user’s chosen storage setup, such as a Webhook.

 ## Policy Updates
 We are committed to keeping this privacy policy up to date.
-Users will be informed of any changes via:
-- An update on our Chrome Web Store listing.
+Users will be informed of any changes via an update on our Chrome Web Store listing.
-- Notifications within the extension interface.

-We encourage users to review the policy periodically to stay informed of any updates.
+_We encourage users to review the policy periodically to stay informed of any updates._

 ## User Responsibilities
-By using **VeryGood.**, users are responsible for ensuring their compliance with their organization’s data policies and regulations when using the extension to manage tokens and cookies.
+By using **VeryGood.**, users are responsible for ensuring compliance with their organization’s data policies and regulations when using the extension to manage their tokens/cookies.
 Users must configure their cloud storage solutions securely to protect sensitive data.

 ## Contact Information
 For any questions, concerns, or feedback regarding this privacy policy or data handling, please contact us at: